Lilley & Skinner was one of the largest footwear retailers in Britain, and operated the largest shoe shop in the world for many years.

 Lilley & Skinner had a fully-paid share capital of £2 million in 1951.
 The company was one of the largest footwear retailers in Britain, with 84 branches mostly situated in London and the Home Counties.
 The company employed over 2,300 people.

-Benefit Footwear, with 143 branches in the Midlands and the North of England, was acquired in 1951-2.
+Benefit Footwear, with 143 branches mostly located in the Midlands and the North East of England, was acquired in 1956.

-Lilley & Skinner merged with Saxone in 1956 to form Saxone, Lilley & Skinner.
+Lilley & Skinner merged with Saxone to form Saxone, Lilley & Skinner, in 1956.
 Thomas Lilley played a major part in the merger, and became chairman of the new company.
 Saxone, Lilley & Skinner was second in size only to British Shoe Corporation.
 Saxone concentrated on men’s and children’s shoes, whilst Lilley & Skinner specialised in fashion.

-Saxone, Lilley & Skinner had 470 retail outlets, including over 60 department store concessions by 1958.
+Saxone, Lilley & Skinner had 470 retail outlets by 1958, including over 60 department store concessions.
 There were five factories in Kilmarnock and Leicester.
-A new distribution warehouse was opened in Leeds in 1959 to supply northern branches.
+A new distribution warehouse was opened in Leeds in order to supply northern branches in 1959.

 Was there a Jarvis involved many years ago?